Sawii00/WineShopGraphical/README.md

 # Features:
 - Allows the creation of users of different roles: admins (handle wine collection and other users), sellers (handle wine collection), and customers.
-- Customers can view the wines, their characteristics, and purchase them if available (otherwise, they can receive automatic notification upon restocking if requested)
+- Customers can view the wines, their characteristics, and purchase them if available (otherwise, they can receive automatic notification upon restocking if requested).
+- Wines can be restocked and their information changed.
+- A Shopping cart is available to store several wines to be purchased.

 # Demo: